 Vegan leather can be made from quite a few different materials.
-We live in exciting times where technology is constantly breaking the limits of what’s possible.
+We live in exciting times where technology is continually breaking the limits of what’s possible.

 But before we explore the newer versions of vegan, let’s start with the most traditional and readily available form of vegan leather.

-The most common form of vegan leather is PVC, Polyvinyl chloride, despite the fact that there are better alternatives to PVC.
+The most common form of vegan leather is PVC, Polyvinylchloride, even though there are better alternatives to PVC.

 PVC is made of a “knitted polyester base with a PVC or polyurethane coating…they’re essentially plastic-based.”
 And we all know plastic is not the planet’s best friend.

 In fact, Greenpeace deems PVC as the “single most environmentally damaging type of plastic.”

 This means that a lot of the vegan leather out there is actually non-biodegradable and will pollute earth for centuries.
-Relying on petrochemical products is not the way towards an environmentally friendly earth.
+Relying on petrochemical products is not the way towards an environmentally friendly planet.